 While this is not a complete list, below are some common documents used as proof of eligibility when applying due to age, disability or blindness:

-- If you are applying due to age, your birth certificate or South Carolina Driver’s License.
+- If you are applying due to age, you must provide a copy of your Medicare card or birth certificate.

 - If you are applying due to disability, you will need to present documentation from the state or federal agency certifying the disability.
 A person claiming to be totally and permanently disabled, but who has not been classified by one of the agencies, may apply to the state agency of Vocational Rehabilitation.